brentd09/AZ040Labs/PowerShell-Lab-09.md

    ```

 7. From the PowerShell Gallery, install the Az module for the current user by using the **Install-Module** command.
-    > This will take some time to install, wait until the installation of all of the AZ modules have fininshed
+    > This will take some time to install, wait until the installation of all of the AZ modules has finished